ezrarush/battleship/README.md

 #WIP
 This project is not finished.

+Currently only two clients may :login to the server for a :medium sized match with no :opponent option

 #Description

 A modern OpenGL networked realtime battleship game meant to be a working implementation of [userial's app example](https://github.com/nklein/userial#protocol) so that readers may better understand the protocol.